IRS guidance for crypto hard fork tax

 In 2019, the IRS released new guidance which reinforced many existing crypto tax situations as well as offered clarity for previously unclear situations, including hard fork tax treatment.

 In answers 22 through 24 of their new guidance, the IRS clarified that “if a hard fork is followed by an airdrop and you receive new cryptocurrency, you will have taxable income in the taxable year you receive that cryptocurrency.”
 This means that if you receive crypto in a hard fork, you may have to report it as income on your tax return.

 The IRS further states that the income is equal to the fair market value of the crypto when you received and took full control of it.
 The cost basis is equal to the amount of income that you claimed.

-If you received 1 BCH on August 1, 2017, when the price of 1 BCH was $350 USD, then you would need to include that $350 of income on your 2017 tax return.
+Let's say you received 1 BCH on August 1 of this tax year, and let's say the price of 1 BCH at that point was $350 USD.
+Then, you would need to include that $350 of income on this year's tax return.
 The cost basis of that 1 BCH would be $350.

 This same logic applies to airdrops: you recognize income on the USD value of any crypto you receive as an airdrop.

 How to account for hard forked coins with TokenTax

 In order to properly recognize income as well as to establish the correct cost basis for coins received in a hard fork, it’s important that you enter in the hard forked coins in TokenTax's cryptocurrency tax software.

 Go to the TokenTax manual entry screen.
 Set the transaction type to “income” and in the buy amount and buy currency columns, enter in the crypto that you received in the hard fork.